 - Add unsubscribe links

-- Test your emails
+- A/B test your emails

-1. Avoid email blast (use email sequence)
+1. Avoid email blasts (use email sequence)

 When you send an email blast to your subscriber from any email blast tool, the Gmail filter imminently detects it.

 There are high chances you may land in the spam or the promotions folder.

 To avoid that, instead of blasting an email to the entire list, you can segment your recipients and add them in an email sequence using an email sequence tool like Saleshandy.